mohitpai/journey-optimizer.en/help/using/campaigns/campaign-global-report.md

 ### Objectives tab (#objectives-global)

+>[!AVAILABILITY]
+>
+>The Content experiment feature is currently only available for a set of organizations (Limited Availability).
+For more information, contact your Adobe representative.

 ![](assets/performance_report.gif)

 The **[!UICONTROL Objectives]** tab of your Campaign report allows you to better fine-tune your deliveries' reports by targeting one specific metric.